 - a.
 Using another person's words verbatim without appropriate quotation marks and citation, as appropriate to the discipline. - b.
 Paraphrasing the work of another without appropriate citation, as appropriate to the discipline. - c.
-Using a thesaurus or similar reference in order to substitute words for the words used by a source and then passing off the results as one's own work and/or words.
 Using a thesaurus or similar reference and taking another person's work and substituting other words. - d.
 Attempting to receive credit for work performed by another, including papers obtained in whole or in part from individuals or other sources. - e.
-Failing to cite all print sources, the internet, databases and other electronic resources if they are utilized in any way as resource material in an academic exercise.
+Failing to cite the internet, databases and other electronic resources if they are utilized in any way as resource material in an academic exercise.